kentaroi/eleventy-sass/README.md

 I created the plugin, because I was not satisfied with the above solutions, for example:

-- The existing plugins did watch Sass/SCSS files and wrote CSS files by themselves or by using another toolkit, such as gulp.js, instead of using [Eleventy](https://www.11ty.dev/)'s file watching and writing functionality.
+- The existing plugins did watch Sass/SCSS files and write CSS files by themselves or by using another toolkit, such as gulp.js, instead of using [Eleventy](https://www.11ty.dev/)'s file watching and writing functionality.
 They might work well, but doesn't seem to be integrated enough with Eleventy.

 - [The page in the official Docs](https://www.11ty.dev/docs/languages/custom/#example-add-sass-support-to-eleventy) is great if you only have Sass/SCSS files which do not have `@use` or `@forward` rules.<br />
 If you use `@use` in your Sass/SCSS files, for example, and you change a dependency Sass/SCSS file, [Eleventy](https://www.11ty.dev/) will compile it (if its filename doesn't start with "\_"), but won't compile the dependant Sass/SCSS files, if you are following the instructions in [the page of the official Docs](https://www.11ty.dev/docs/languages/custom/#example-add-sass-support-to-eleventy).